 For a full example of an energy performance certificate, visit the DirectGov website or click here.

-The EPC provides a list of suggested measures to achieve cost effective improvements to performance ratings.
-The table outlines the typical savings per year and the potential performance ratings after the improvements have been made.
+The EPC provides a list of things the property owner can do to improve energy efficiency.
+It outlines the typical savings per year and the potential performance ratings after the improvements have been made.
 The improvements are divided into 'lower cost measures' of up to £500 and 'higher cost measures' for larger amounts.

 Further suggestions - for example, fitting double glazing and solar heating panels - are included for those aiming for the highest possible standards for their home.